Concept and strategy for the collapse of the renewable energy market with heat pumps: causes, challenges and perspectives – Image: Xpert.Digital

 4. Long-term planning security

-5. Promotion of remediation measures
+5. Promotion of renovation measures

-High electricity prices act as a disincentive
+High electricity prices as a hindrance

 Better integration of heat planning and GEG

-Extension of transition periods
+Extension of transitional periods

 Strengthening trust through stable legislation